iic2154-uc-cl/letscommit-past-inv/README.md

 - Generate a list of commit messages.
 - Allow you to select a commit message from the list or provide a custom one.
 - Create a commit with the chosen message.
-- Send the commit information to the API.

 3. **Push Changes:**